facelessuser/PyMdown/README.md

 - Binary will be in the `mdown/dist` folder

 # TODO
+- Critic markup
-- Allow for easy visual of critic markup in HTML (maybe dynamically accept reject critic markup and and allow for access or saving of the modified markdown)
+    - Allow for easy optional visual of critic markup in HTML
+    - When normal parsing of a file with critic markup:
+        - Remove comments
+        - ignore marks
+        - don't show removed
+        - show inserts as normal
+        - substitute is converted to show just the inserts
+    - Front in preprocessor in CLI to dump the markdown without crtic marks if desired
 - Allow for accepting or rejecting critic markups and possibly output new markdown file
 - Maybe more extensions
 - Maybe a better batch output file pattern system